neilramaswamy/structured-streaming/docs/guides/stream_options/output_mode.md

 ### Emitting aggregates only once

-Another output mode is _append_ mode, where aggregate values are emitted only once the watermark _exceeds_ the end of that aggregate's window.
-The [watermarks section]() defined a watermark to be the earliest timestamp that the engine could now receive; if a window ended at 3pm and the watermark were 3:05pm, the engine would know that there would be no more records contributing to the window that ended at 3pm.
+Another output mode is _append_ mode, where the streaming aggregator emits aggregates only once once its sure those aggregate values won't change.
+It determines that an aggregate won't change once the streaming query's watermark exceeds the end of an aggregate's window.
+Recall that from the [watermarks section](), we defined a watermark to be the earliest timestamp that the engine could now receive; if a window ended at 3pm and the watermark were 3:05pm, the engine would know that there would be no more records contributing to the aggregate whose window ended at 3pm.

 So suppose the streaming operator had the following items in its state (these are the same records at the end of the first micro-batch in the example above):

 - \[2pm, 3pm\]: $25
 - \[3pm, 4pm\]: $30

 If the watermark were 1pm, the engine could still receive records for either of those two windows.
 As a result, it wouldn't emit _anything_.
-However, if the watermark were 3:30pm, it would know that it would no longer recieve records for the 2pm to 3pm window.
-In that case, it would emit `([2pm, 3pm], $25)` downstream.
-At that point, it would consider the aggregate for 2pm to 3pm _finalized_, and would _never_ emit an aggregate for 2pm to 3pm again.
+On the other hand, if the watermark were 3:30pm, it would know that it would no longer recieve records for the 2pm to 3pm window.
+In that case, it would emit `([2pm, 3pm], $25)` downstream, but _not_ emit `([3pm, 4pm], $30)`.
+At that point, it would consider the aggregate for 2pm to 3pm _finalized_, and would _never_ emit an aggregate for 2pm to 3pm again (unless a failure happened, and it had to reprocess that batch).

 !!! info "Interactions with delivery semantics"
-    Append mode differs from exactly-once delivery semantics, in that an aggregation operator in append mode will emit its results only once, assuming that you don't have any failures.
+    Append mode differs from exactly-once delivery semantics in that an aggregation operator in append mode will emit its results only once, assuming that you don't have any failures.
 If you have a failure and the micro-batch has to be retried, then the same record might be appended to the sink twice.
 At that point, you must rely on the supported delivery semantics of your sink.

 ### Emitting all aggregates